 After the lodgement date, you will receive a planning and development certificate within:

-- five business days for a limited certificate
+- five working days for a limited certificate

-- 10 business days for a standard certificate
+- 10 working days for a standard certificate

-- 30 business days for a full certificate.
+- 30 working days for a full certificate.

 You cannot fast track a planning and development certificate.